Four Canadians including De Grasse, LePage withdraw from Commonwealth Games | CBC Sports

 WATCH | Canada speeds to 4x100m relay gold:

-Brown, the 30-year-old from Toronto, and Blake, the 26-year-old from Barnaby, B.C., were also part of the relay squad that secured silver at Tokyo 2020 and gold in Oregon alongside De Grasse.
+Brown, the 30-year-old from Toronto, and Blake, the 26-year-old from Burnaby, B.C., were also part of the relay squad that secured silver at Tokyo 2020 and gold in Oregon alongside De Grasse.

 For the 26-year-old LePage, of Whitby, Ont., the silver was his first major medal after placing fifth at the Olympics.
 Reigning Olympic decathlon champion Damian Warner pulled out midway through the event at worlds with an injury.
 He also won't participate in the Commonwealth Games.